 10. Lock That Document

 As you’ve seen above, Preview provides a lot of ways to manipulate a document.
 Sometimes we’re looking for exactly the opposite: keeping it safe from careless hands.
 Luckily, Preview is able to lock a document on your request.

 To lock a document, press the disclosure triangle next to the document’s name in the title bar as show above.
 In the ensuing drop-down menu, select Lock.
 This is also where you’ll be able to later unlock the document.

 Do you know of any other exciting Preview tricks?
+How about any other useful Mac tips and tricks?
 Let us know in the comments section below the article!

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.